-The Connecticut Health Insurance Exchange dba Access Health CT (AHCT) is soliciting applications from health insurance Issuers ("Issuers") to market and sell Qualified Health Plans ("QHPs") through the AHCT marketplace for the 2018 plan year.
+The Connecticut Health Insurance Exchange dba Access Health CT (AHCT) is soliciting applications from health insurance Issuers ("Issuers") to market and sell Qualified Health Plans ("QHPs") through the AHCT marketplace for the 2019 plan year.
 The Solicitation defines the requirements an Issuer must comply with to participate in the AHCT Individual and/or the Small Business Health Options Program (SHOP) marketplaces.
+All requirements listed herein pertain to both the Individual and SHOP marketplaces, unless otherwise expressly noted.